tsnolan23/laptop-setup/README.md

 ### What tasks are performed?

 - :package: Install Brew Packages
 - :beer: Install Brew Casks
 - :pencil: Install Fonts
 - :apple: Install App Store Apps
 - :pushpin: Install VS Code Extensions
 - :wrench: Apply VS Code Settings
+- :construction: Apply bash aliases

 ---

 ### Customizing

-For all of the steps performed above, exlcuding applying VS Code settings, an array of items are looped over and installed with a single command.
+For all of the steps performed above, exlcuding applying VS Code settings and bash aliases, an array of items are looped over and installed with a single command.

 Simply modify the array for any of the tasks to adjust what is installed.